List of Kamen Rider Ghost characters: Gamma

 The Gamma (眼魔（ガンマ), Ganma) are extra-dimensional creatures that appear as ghosts in the physical world and are descended from humans who migrated from Earth to the Gamma World during the Yayoi period and lived peacefully.
 Though they founded an empire, the Gamma World was eventually devastated by environmental pollution associated with the rapid development of science and technology.
 When their ruler Adonis fell into despair after his wife Alicia and firstborn son Argos, among others of their kind, were claimed by a plague, he sought to use the Great Eye's power to wish for a world without death in what would be called the Demia Project (デミアプロジェクト, Demia Purojekuto), with his closest ally Edith overseeing it.
 Over time, Adonis and Edith developed a means of using the Great Eye's power to preserve Gamma World populace's bodies in stasis capsules while their souls are transferred into Eyecons that use nanotechnology to project facsimiles of their original bodies.
 However, the life support system required a great amount of energy to be maintained and several Gamma World residents began to die as such.

 To compensate for this defect, Adonis' son Adel and Gamma scientist Igor suggested invading the human world, to which Adonis reluctantly agreed until he saw how his actions endangered the human world's inhabitants.
 This would lead to Adel overthrowing his father and being manipulated by the Gammisers for their own ends.
 Following Adel and the Gammisers' demise, the Great Eye's departure, the Demia Project being shut down, and peace being restored to the Gamma World, Alain returns to rebuild Gamma World's society.

 Each Gamma possesses a Gamma Eyecon (眼魔眼魂, Ganma Aikon) that it can fuse with an object in the human world to help them transform from their Primal Body (素体, Sotai) into a more powerful form.
-From weakest to strongest, Gamma sub-species include Gamma Assaults (眼魔アサルト, Ganma Asaruto), who primarily serve as foot soldiers; Gamma Commandos (眼魔コマンド, Ganma Komando), whose Eyecons lack the energy needed to become more powerful and the majority of which were formerly humans before Igor developed technology capable of converting human souls into Gamma; Gamma Superiors (眼魔スペリオル, Ganma Superioru), who can assume human appearances with special Gamma Eyecons; and Gamma Ultimas (眼魔ウルティマ, Ganma Urutima), members of the Gamma World's royal family as well as promoted Gamma Superiors.
+From weakest to strongest, Gamma subspecies include Gamma Assaults (眼魔アサルト, Ganma Asaruto), who primarily serve as foot soldiers; Gamma Commandos (眼魔コマンド, Ganma Komando), whose Eyecons lack the energy needed to become more powerful and the majority of which were formerly humans before Igor developed technology capable of converting human souls into Gamma; Gamma Superiors (眼魔スペリオル, Ganma Superioru), who can assume human appearances with special Gamma Eyecons; and Gamma Ultimas (眼魔ウルティマ, Ganma Urutima), members of the Gamma World's royal family as well as promoted Gamma Superiors.
 Gamma Ultimas in particular are also capable of empowering themselves further via external methods, such as being possessed by a Gammiser, and become Gamma Ultima Fire (眼魔ウルティマ・ファイヤー, Ganma Urutima Faiyā).
 Gammas who absorb wild Hoodie Ghosts or constructs can transform further into a monstrous Giant Gamma (巨大眼魔, Kyodai Ganma), though they can be reverted back if they are separated from the Hoodie Ghost or construct.
 Similarly to the Hoodie Ghosts, Gammas can also use their Eyecons to possess living humans.